 TSV stands out from the others as a 3D device integration approach as opposed to 3D packaging method.
 Consequently, through silicon via technology presents unique opportunities and challenges.
 For example, TSVs promise unrivaled performance improvements due to short, low impedance interconnect and high silicon efficiency.
 On the other hand, no other 3D approach disrupts the existing supply chain so dramatically.

 This course covers both the fundamental and advanced technologies that today produce stacked chip packages and assemblies as well as stackable packages for implementation of highly integrated electronic products.
-These include the challenges of die thinning, thin die attach, multi-level wire bonding, mixed technology die attachment and bonding, flip chip, TAB and TSV technologies.
+These include the challenges of die thinning, thin die attach, multi-level wire bonding, mixed technology die attachment and bonding, flip chip, TAB, TGV and TSV technologies.
 Substrate selection for various 3D packaging techniques including silicon tiles, flex circuit origami and specialty interposers concludes the chip stacking section of the course.
 Several examples of specific 3D package structures demonstrate both the power and limitations of these approaches.

 Further considerations for 3D electronics include stackable packages based on flex and rigid substrate approaches, integrated system-in-package techniques and multilayer, embedded passive technologies.
 Additional coverage of SMT design and assembly implications rounds out the technical content of the course.
 Using multiple examples of 3D packages in actual usage today, the course also presents a review of the drivers, economics, and intellectual property landscape behind 3D packaging.